 Cryptocurrency is a digital currency generated using a computer.
 It employs a decentralized payment network.
-The peer-to-peer technology indeed eliminates much of the confusion related to centralized banking.
+Peer-to-peer technology indeed eliminates much of the confusion related to centralized banking.

 Not all hard forks are born equal.